13 Pages Posted: 30 Jun 2017 Last revised: 30 Aug 2017

-When politicians disregard norms of fair political competition, undermine the public's trust in government, stroke polarization, encourage mutual fear and hatred of fellow citizens, and repeatedly overreach to rig the political system in their favor, they cause the system of democratic and republican constitutionalism to decay.
+When politicians disregard norms of fair political competition, undermine the public's trust in government, stoke polarization, encourage mutual fear and hatred of fellow citizens, and repeatedly overreach to rig the political system in their favor, they cause the system of democratic and republican constitutionalism to decay.
 The decay of norms that maintain a democratic republic is the phenomenon of constitutional rot.
 Many claims about "constitutional crisis" during Trump's presidency reflect a growing recognition of the constitutional rot in our nation's political institutions.

 The essay explains the differences between constitutional crisis and constitutional rot and how the two are connected.
 Whereas constitutional crises normally occur over brief periods of time, constitutional rot is often a long and slow process of change and debilitation, which may be the work of many hands over many years.